thomaschampagne/elevate/.github/ISSUE_TEMPLATE/desktop-bug-report.md

 **⚠ BEFORE ANYTHING: Are you in the right place?**

-Before creating any useless or duplicate issues, you HAVE TO:
+Before creating a relevant issue you HAVE TO check if issue already exists:

 * Check for answer in Frequently Asked Questions here: https://github.com/thomaschampagne/elevate/tree/faq/
 * Check for already existing issues matching with yours: https://github.com/thomaschampagne/elevate/issues

-Any unsuitable issues will not be handled at all!
-Since this project is performed on free time and has hundreds of thousands users now, there's no room for handling counterproductive issues...
-Be wise when opening an issue.
+Any unsuitable issues will not be handled.
+Since this project is performed on free time and has hundreds of thousands users now, there's no room for handling irrelevant issues.
+Please be wise when opening an issue.
 Thank you for your understanding!

 If your issue is suitable, you can remove this warning before submitting it.